0x61nas/cmus-notify/README.md

 # cmus-notify: This program is a cmus status notification tool written in Rust, which can be easily configured and used for different purposes.
-It provides notifications for track changes, status changes, volume, playing mood and more
+It provides notifications for track changes, status changes, volume, playing mode and more

 ![track change notification](./screenshots/0.0.1_track_change_notify_1_cropped.png)
 ![another track change notification](./screenshots/0.0.1_track_change_notify_2_cropped.png)